rows/hiring/job descriptions/Data Engineer - Analytics.md

 * At least 3 years of work experience in the tech space.
 * Very knowledgeable about the Rows product and our industry.
 * Accomplished in adding clear value to a product in past positions.
-* Proficient in data analytics
+* Proficient in data analytics (BI reports, data insights)
 * Proficient in setting up a data warehousing solution.
 * Proficient in ETL design, implementation and maintenance.
 * Proficient in scripting languages (Python, R), data modeling, data statements (SQL).